You never get a second chance to make a good first impression…

 The first image is all rug and sofa: the master image is far too full and it makes the room look tiny.
 The second image not only shows off some lovely rustic hard wood floors, but with some simple furniture rearrangement and hiding, it makes the room look so much wider and more impressive.

 The next two images show the same bedroom.
-Without spending a fortune, plain white bed linen and a grey throw makes the room look far more appealing, bigger, brighter and frankly, less slept in!
+Without spending a fortune, plain white bed linen and a throw blanket makes the room look far more appealing, bigger, brighter and frankly, less slept in!

 Buyers want to imagine a clean, fresh bedroom they can move into…not one that you sleep in.
 Get rid of patterned bed spreads and bring in clean, crisp white ones.
 Never have your bedrooms shot without bed linen on the beds or, even worse, without a bed in them at all!